Bearded vulture: Distribution and habitat

-Abundance of the bearded vulture is shown for eight regions within the species' range in southern Africa, where the total population is estimated as being 408 adult birds and 224 young birds of all age classes therefore giving an estimate of about 632 birds.

-Though a rare visitor, bearded vultures occasionally travel to parts of the United Kingdom, with the first confirmed sighting taking place in 2016 in Wales and the Westcountry.
+There are two records of bearded vultures from the Alps reintroduction schemes which have reached the United Kingdom, with the first sighting taking place in 2016 in Wales and the Westcountry.
 A series of sightings took place in 2020, when an individual bird was sighted separately over the Channel Island of Alderney after migrating north through France, then in the Peak District, Derbyshire, Cambridgeshire, and Lincolnshire.
-The bird, nicknamed 'Vigo' by Tim Birch of the Derbyshire Wildlife Trust, is believed to have originated from the reintroduced population in the Alps.
+The bird, nicknamed 'Vigo' by Tim Birch of the Derbyshire Wildlife Trust, originated from the reintroduced population in the Alps.
+As these two birds were both released captive birds, not wild, they have been placed in Category E ("escapes"), and not added to the formal British bird list.

 Behaviour and ecology

 Diet and feeding

-Like other vultures, it is a scavenger, feeding mostly on the remains of dead animals.
-The bearded vulture diet comprises mammals (93%), birds (6%) and reptiles (1%), with medium-sized ungulates forming a large part of the diet.
-It usually disdains the actual meat and lives on a diet that is typically 85–90% bones.
-While the bone marrow contains fat and energy, they consume all of it.
+The bearded vulture is a scavenger, feeding mostly on the remains of dead animals.
+Its diet comprises mammals (93%), birds (6%) and reptiles (1%), with medium-sized ungulates (i.e. hoofed mammals) forming a large part of the diet.
+It usually disdains the actual meat and typically lives on 85–90% bones including bone marrow.
 This is the only living bird species that specializes in feeding on bones.
 Meat and skin only makes up a small part of what the adults eat, but scraps of meat or skin makes up a larger amount of the chicks' diet.
 The bearded vulture can swallow whole or bite through brittle bones up to the size of a lamb's femur and its powerful digestive system quickly dissolves even large pieces.
-The bearded vulture has learned to crack bones too large to be swallowed by carrying them in flight to a height of 50–150 m above the ground and then dropping them onto rocks below, which smashes them into smaller pieces and exposes the nutritious marrow.
+Their favoured variants of bones to consume consist of fattier and elongated bones like tarsal bones and tibias.
+They contain higher levels of oleic acid that is more nutritional for them than smaller bones, which contain less accessible bone marrow.
+The bearded vulture will crack bones too large to be swallowed by carrying them in flight to a height of 50–150 m above the ground and then dropping them onto rocks below, which smashes them into smaller pieces and exposes the nutritious marrow.
 They can fly with bones up to 10 cm in diameter and weighing over 4 kg, or nearly equal to their own weight.

 After dropping the large bones, the bearded vulture spirals or glides down to inspect them and may repeat the act if the bone is not sufficiently cracked.
 This learned skill requires extensive practice by immature birds and takes up to seven years to master.
 Its old name of ossifrage ("bone breaker") relates to this habit.
 Less frequently, these birds have been observed trying to break bones (usually of a medium size) by hammering them with their bill directly into rocks while perched.
 During the breeding season they feed mainly on carrion.
 They prefer the limbs of sheep and other small mammals and they carry the food to the nest, unlike other vultures which feed their young by regurgitation.